payloadcms/payload/examples/form-builder/nextjs/README.md

 ## Getting Started

-### Payload CMS
+### Payload

-First you'll need a running CMS.
+First you'll need a running Payload app.
 If you have not done so already, open up the `cms` folder and follow the setup instructions.
 Take note of your server URL, you'll need this in the next step.

 ### Next.js App